-Key management personnel include Trustees and those staff to whom the Trustees have delegated significant authority and responsibility in the day to day running of the Trust.
-This is currently considered to be the Chief Executive Headteacher only.
+Key management personnel include Trustees and those staff to whom the Trustees have delegated significant authority and responsibility in the day-to-day running of the Trust.

-The Trustees have approved a pay and remuneration policy that is based on the Academy group size (ISR) and the pay scales for each role.
+Pay and remuneration of key management personnel is decided by a variety of contributory factors, such as the school group size, ISR, the pay scales for each role and the level of experience of each staff member.
 In addition, pay levels may be affected by nationally agreed pay awards, the ability to recruit and retain in post, all of which are in accordance with the Trust's appointment and pay policies.

-All amendments to key management's pay and remuneration is approved by the subcommittee and ratified by the Board of Trustees.
+All amendments to key management's pay and remuneration is approved by the Resources and Audit committee and ratified by the Board of Trustees.